exocode/alpine-linode-bootstrap/README.md

 After a bit, you should be at the Alpine login screen.
 The root user, by default, does not have a password.
 At this point, you can install an SSH server, which pretty much completes the installation.

+## Further Installation

+### Set up and start networking

+    setup-interfaces

+Press enter 3 times to accept the defaults of
+    - eth0
+    - dhcp
+    - no

+then restart the networking service:

+    service networking restart

+### Set a root password

+    passwd

+    adduser example-user

+### Install sudo package

+    apk add sudo

+Configure sudo to allow users in the sudo group to temporarily elevate their privileges:

+    echo "%sudo   ALL=(ALL) ALL" >> /etc/sudoers

+    addgroup sudo
+    adduser example-user sudo

+### Install and configure SSH daemon

+    setup-sshd

+Linode recommends the `openssh` server if you want full SFTP access.
+`dropbear` is a more lightweight option, although it only provides SSH access.

+At this point, you should be able to connect to your server via SSH.

 ## Credit

 This script is basically [Andy Leap's guide](https://github.com/andyleap/docs/blob/master/docs/tools-reference/custom-kernels-distros/install-alpine-linux-on-your-linode.md) written as a working script (with fixed networking!), so big thanks to him.